Mentoring for Career Conversations: Supporting Graduate Students in Times of Uncertainty

 A graduate degree develops knowledge, skills, and competencies that are transferable to a multiplicity of careers both inside and outside the academy.
 In fact, we know that our graduate students are seeking career opportunities in all fields of work.
 A 2016 survey of University of Alberta PhD students revealed that only 28% of respondents identified “professor” as their career goal.
 While you may feel you do not have the expertise to act as a career advisor, as a supervisor you are well-suited to having career conversations with your graduate students, and to provide them with the mentorship they are seeking.

-This session will equip you with an understanding of why you are ideally positioned to have career conversations with your students and will provide fundamentals for supporting an effective conversation.
+Using the Individual Development Plan (IDP) of the Professional Development Requirement as a starting point, this workshop will equip you with an understanding of why you are ideally positioned to have career conversations with your students, and will provide fundamentals for supporting an effective conversation.
 You will leave the workshop knowing that you can play a key role in providing meaningful support for your students’ professional aspirations and will have a better understanding of why these conversations are critical to your students' success.
 Tools and tips will be shared to help you start, engage, and navigate career conversations with your students, even if the student's career ambitions lie outside of your own career journey.